 The State and District requires students to take certain standardized tests.
-For additional information, see handbook page 43 under Standardized Testing.
 A parent/guardian may request, and the district will provide in a timely manner, information regarding student participation in any assessments mandated by law or district policy, which shall include information on any applicable right you may have to opt your student out of such assessment.